Stefanie Pesendorfer

 Stefanie Pesendorfer (born 31 August 2003) is an Austrian figure skater.
 She is the 2019 Tirnavia Ice Cup champion, the 2019 Prague Ice Cup champion, and the 2022 Austrian champion.
-She finished 12th at the 2018 World Junior Championships.
+She finished twelfth at the 2018 World Junior Championships and competed at the 2022 World Championships.

 Personal life

 Pesendorfer was born on 31 August 2003 in Wels, Austria.
-As of February 2019, she is a high school student at Handelsschule für Leistungssport in Linz.
+She went to high school at Handelsschule für Leistungssport in Linz.

 Career

 Early years

 Pesendorfer began learning to skate in 2007, at age four.
 After impressing in a kindergarten course, she joined Union Eissportklub in Linz.
 She competed in the advanced novice ranks from October 2015 through April 2017.

 2017–2018 season

 Coached by Denise Jaschek and Markus Haider in Linz, Pesendorfer made her international junior debut at the ISU Junior Grand Prix in Austria in August 2017.
-She finished 16th at JGP Austria and 12th at her second JGP assignment, in Zagreb, Croatia.
+She finished sixteenth at JGP Austria and twelfth at her second JGP assignment, in Zagreb, Croatia.

 In December, she won the junior ladies title at the 2018 Austrian Championships and was assigned to the 2018 World Junior Championships in Sofia, Bulgaria.
-Competing in March at Junior Worlds, Pesendorfer qualified for the free skate after placing 13th in the short program.
-She finished 12th overall.
+Competing in March at Junior Worlds, Pesendorfer qualified for the free skate after placing thirteenth in the short program.
+She finished twelfth overall.